-6. Natural Language Processing
+6. Major Branches of Artificial Intelligence – Natural Language Processing

+The next in the category of AI branches is Natural Language Processing.
 In layman’s words, NLP is the part of computer science and AI that can help in communicating between computers and humans by natural language.
 It is a technique of computational processing of human languages.
 It enables a computer to read and understand data by mimicking human natural language.

 NLP is a method that deals with searching, analyzing, understanding, and deriving information from the text form of data.
 To teach computers how to extract meaningful information from text data, NLP libraries are used by programmers.
-A common example of NLP is spam detection, computer algorithms can check whether an email is junk or not by looking at the subject of a line, or text of an email.
+A common example of NLP is spam detection, computer algorithms can check whether an email is a junk or not by looking at the subject of a line, or the text of an email.

 Implementing NLP gives various benefits such as;